darktable-org/darktable/README.md

 Installing
 ----------

-### Latest release : 3.0.2 (stable)
+### Latest release

+3.0.2 (stable)

 * [Download executable for Windows](https://github.com/darktable-org/darktable/releases/download/release-3.0.2/darktable-3.0.2-win64.exe)
 * [Download executable for Mac OS](https://github.com/darktable-org/darktable/releases/download/release-3.0.2/darktable-3.0.2.dmg)
 * [Install native packages and repositories for Linux](https://software.opensuse.org/download.html?project=graphics:darktable&package=darktable)
 * [Install Flatpack package for Linux](https://flathub.org/apps/details/org.darktable.Darktable)

-### Master branch (unstable)
+### Development snapshot

-The master branch is for beta testing and is generaly not safe.
-See the notes below (in "Building" -> "Get the source") for warnings and precautions about using the master branch.
+The development snapshot is state of the master branch at current time, is intended for testing and is generaly not safe.
+See the notes [below](#get-the-source) for warnings and precautions about using the master branch.

 * [Install native packages and repositories for Linux](https://software.opensuse.org/download.html?project=graphics:darktable:master&package=darktable) (one snapshot per day).
 * No precompiled packages are provided for the master branch on MacOS and Windows.
 See how to build it manually below.